 Unsurprisingly, interest in remote work is on the rise.
 Not only does this allow for flexibility, but the right opportunity makes it easier to consider even more countries to relocate to.
 The truth is the pandemic already sped up what many of us were thinking.
 In order for the right opportunities, you want to use job boards that are focused specifically on remote work.

 If you are not opposed to paying some money, you might want to consider using FlexJobs.
 Considering the company started with an emphasis on remote & hybrid jobs for professionals who were looking for beyond freelance gigs, this might be the site for you.
 In addition, all of the opportunities are hand screened and curated before they are posted to the site to avoid scams.
 And you can run a search for international opportunities.
-If you decide to purchase a subscription, enter the code FLEXLIFE to get up to 30% off.

 With some time and a lot of patience, combine these tips and you might find the opportunity that is the right match for you.